 We will retain your information for 7 years to comply with legislation surrounding gift aid but if we have had no interaction with you after this time has passed, we will delete all personal information we store on you.

 If you give us consent to contact you, this consent will last for 3 years.
-After 3 years, we will contact you to ensure that you still consent to receive communications from us.
+After 3 years, if we have had no communications with you, we will contact you to ensure that you still consent to receive communications from us.

 Do you share my personal data with any 3rd parties ?